lynn0702/Torchlite/torchlite.md

 Goblins are tenacious survivors who tend to be wiry, cunning, and stealthy.
 They have a wider range of skin tones than humans, with shades of green or red as common among them as brown or gold.
 History is full of goblin uprisings against oppression.
 Tyrants and conquerors often see goblins as ideal soldiers and try to press them into service, so most goblins make their homes in hidden places.
 They have a reputation for teamwork and resilience, for getting out of tight corners by stealth or guile, and for quickly crafting clever weapons out of unlikely materials.

-When most folk refer to goblins, they usually mean cave goblins, smallfolk with an uncanny knack for narrow escapes, who build communities in the interstitial spaces between other settlements and cultures.
-Their human-sized kin, hobgoblins, are known for uncanny collaborative instincts and insights into group dynamics, allowing them to coordinate their efforts with allies in extraordinary ways.
-Bugbears, another branch of goblinkind, are tallfolk with a supernatural gift for moving unseen despite their great size.
+When most folk refer to goblins, they usually mean *cave goblins*, smallfolk with an uncanny knack for narrow escapes, who build communities in the interstitial spaces between other settlements and cultures.
+Their human-sized kin, *hobgoblins*, are known for uncanny collaborative instincts and insights into group dynamics, allowing them to coordinate their efforts with allies in extraordinary ways. *Bugbears*, another branch of goblinkind, are tallfolk with a supernatural gift for moving unseen despite their great size.

 ##### Goblin Quick Attributes